 Sailing canoes for exposed waters

-If you are a small boat enthusiast, you may know something about the sailing canoes which were popular with adventurous types in the 19th century.
-We don't mean a Canadian canoe with a temporary bolt -on sailing rig but the dedicated sailing craft which evolved from it and which could fairly be described as a kayaker's yacht.
+When we say sailing canoe, we don't mean a Canadian canoe with a temporary bolt -on sailing rig but the dedicated sailing craft which evolved from it.

 Some canoe history